muratk3n/thirdwave/en/README.md

 *Döner* (tigger gyro, the word means 'it turns') was not invented [in Berlin](2013/12/inventions-of-kebabic-kind.md).
 Dish is not "Turkish" either..
-Armenian *tarna* is the same thing and older, was around before that, and guess what the word means in Armenian...
+Armenian *tarna* is the same thing and older, was around before that, and guess what the word means in Armenian.

 ---